 11 - Maintenance of the greenhouse and the aquaponics system.

-From December 2017 to 2020, more than 50 missions were developed with more than 280 participants, totaling more than 6000 hours, or 300 days of missions.
+From December 2017 to 2022, more than 110 missions were developed with more than 600 participants.
 These activities have generated a large volume of data, which has allowed us to provide a variety of studies and publications.

 The analog missions cover the gamut of industry verticals.